FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 - **User.cshtml**:
 The account page template.
 Used on the User Profile Page.

+- **Login.cshtml**:
+The login page template.
+Used on the User Login Page.

+- **Register.cshtml**:
+The register page template.
+Used on the User Registration Page.

 - **Taxonomy.cshtml**:
 The taxonomy template.
 Used when a taxonomy is queried.